gskpsrikar/text_classifier_on_aws/inference_pipeline/README.md

 besides and responds to the user with the same prediction.

 ## Hosting
-1. Model is loaded when the Flask application is run.
+1. The model file is loaded when the Flask application is initiated.
 2. The Flask application is containerized with Docker.
 3. The Docker container is hosted on Amazon ECS.